 The inspector was satisfied that residents' nutritional needs were met to an acceptable standard.
 Weights were recorded on a monthly basis or more frequently if required.
+The menu choices were on display.
+Photographs had been taken of various meal choices and these served as a reminder for residents.
 The inspector saw where some residents had been reviewed by a dietician and a healthy eating plan had been agreed.
 Staff volunteered more appropriate choices when healthy eating was encouraged.
+Staff discussed improvements around the area of weight management.
+This included detailed menu plans and exercise programmes as agreed with the residents.